mendixta/note-taker/README.md

 # Summary:
 For this assignment, we were asked to modify starter code to create an applicaton that can be used to write and save notes, this application was to be deployed to Heroku.

-The end result was this: <!-- WEBSITE LINK -->

 # Installation:
 To install the Note Taker application on your machine, you must follow the following steps: